 In the past, companies who have faced lawsuits over inaccessible websites have been mandated in settlement agreements to fix their websites by making them compliant with Web Content Accessibility Guidelines (WCAG) 2.0 or higher.
 WCAG is a set of guiding principles written by a consortium of global accessibility leaders, which organizations can reference to ensure their websites are accessible.
 They are accepted as the accessibility standards by a number of countries worldwide, including the European Union and Australia.

 Instead of being framed as a checklist or a set of specific rules, WCAG is outlined as a set of principles: all the features of a website must be Perceivable, Operable, Understandable and Robust.
 As long as the website and its features meet those principles as end goals, the method by which they meet those goals is at the discretion of the business.
 The writers of WCAG believe that there is no one way to be accessible, which allows for creativity in how websites are made to be compliant with their guidelines.

 The Recipe for Accessibility is as Customizable as Pizza

 It’s understandable that Domino’s and other companies want clear, black-and-white guidelines to follow to ensure their websites are compliant and accessible by everyone.
 While the Department of Justice has maintained that websites are services of places of public accommodation and must be accessible, it has chosen not to provide strict guidelines in hopes of allowing companies more compliance flexibility.
 Based on past court rulings, WCAG has filled the void left by an absence of published guidelines, giving businesses a set of goals by which they can evaluate the accessibility of their digital resources.
 WCAG provides a solid accessibility destination while allowing a flexible journey.
 Robles v.
 Domino’s Pizza is a landmark case that underlines the need for accessibility.

-To learn more about WCAG and accessibility, visit the Equidox Accessibility Services page.
+To learn more about WCAG and accessibility, visit our WCAG Fundamentals page.